mHealth-UPenn/ditti-research-dashboard/README.md

 - `conda`: Skip Python virtual environment setup if using Conda.
 - `init`: Run initialization commands for the application.
 - `no-aws`: Skip fetching secrets from AWS Secrets Manager.
+Functionality for pulling secrets from Secrets Manager allows for storing 3rd-party credentials safely.

 ### Staging Deployment